poole/lanyon/README.md

 - *number*: number to be displayed with the short label on thumbnail views
 - *permalink*: custom url for this page; note that these should always start with `/pages/`.

+### Custom Page URLs

+Currently, search is implemented using [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search), a javascript-based search that does not require any extra Jekyll plugins.
+This provides a simple keyword and exact phrase search on volume pages and annotation content.